Common Causes of Poor Plasma Cuts and How to Fix Them

 air quality affects cutting

-If you’ve been experiencing issues with your plasma cutter, insufficient air input from the compressor might be the culprit.
+If you have been having trouble with your plasma cutter, low air input from the compressor could be the reason.

-To liberate your cuts from mediocrity, start with air filter maintenance.
-A clogged filter restricts airflow, causing an unstable arc and inconsistent kerf width.
-Regularly inspect and clean the air filter to guarantee it’s free from blockages.
+Start with air filter maintenance.
+A clogged filter restricts airflow and causes an unstable arc plus inconsistent kerf width.
+Clean the air filter regularly so it stays clear.

 Inspect and clean your air filter regularly to ensure a stable arc and consistent kerf width.

-Finally, verify your air supply is clean and dry.
-Contaminated air can disrupt the plasma arc, hindering efficiency.
+Finally, make sure the air supply stays clean and dry.
+Dirty air disrupts the plasma arc.

-Implementing these measures won’t only improve cut quality but also grant you the freedom to achieve precise, professional results every time.
+These steps improve cut quality and help you get precise, professional results every time.

 Low Pressure Regulation From the Air Valve